OHDSI/TheBookOfOhdsi/OhdsiAnalyticsTools.md

 <p class="caption">(\#fig:no32Bits)Disabling the 32-bit version of R.</p>
 </div>

 Once completed, you should be able to select R from your Start Menu.

-#### Installing RTools {-}
+#### Installing Rtools {-}

-1. Go to [https://cran.r-project.org/](https://cran.r-project.org/), click on "Download R for Windows", then "Rtools", and select the very latest version of RTools to download.
+1. Go to [https://cran.r-project.org/](https://cran.r-project.org/), click on "Download R for Windows", then "Rtools", and select the very latest version of Rtools to download.

 2. After downloading has completed run the installer.
 Select the default options everywhere.